webrtc/webrtc-org/native-code/android/index.md

       * To build for 32-bit x86: use `target_cpu="x86"`
       * To build for 64-bit x64: use `target_cpu="x64"`

-     **NOTICE: Component Builds are not supported**

-     The Gn argument `is_component_build` is currently ignored for WebRTC builds.
-     [Component builds][5] are supported by Chromium and the argument `is_component_build` makes it possible to create shared libraries instead of static libraries.
-     If an app depends on WebRTC it makes sense to just depend on the WebRTC static library, so there is no difference between `is_component_build=true` and `is_component_build=false`.

   2. Compile using:

      ~~~~~ bash